anmoljaincma/project_4_internship_unified_mentor/README.md

 - `Income/Expense`: Type of transaction (Income or Expense).
 - `Currency`: Currency (all INR).

-The cleaned dataset (`cleaned_daily_transactions.csv`) has 2450 rows after removing 2 rows with handling duplicates/missing values and outlier amount value.
+The [cleaned dataset](cleaned_daily_transactions.csv) has 2450 rows after removing 2 rows with handling duplicates/missing values and outlier amount value.